ramitgdev/app/INFINITE_RECURSION_FIX_GUIDE.md

 ## The Solution

 ### Step 1: Run the Fix Script
-Execute the `supabase-fix-infinite-recursion.sql` file in your Supabase SQL Editor.
+Execute the `database/scripts/supabase-fix-infinite-recursion.sql` file in your Supabase SQL Editor.
 This will:

 1. **Drop all existing conflicting policies** on `workspace_members` and `workspaces` tables
 2. **Create clean, simple policies** that avoid circular references